gatsbyjs/gatsby/docs/docs/themes/building-themes.md

 ## Initialize a Theme

 For the purposes of this tutorial we will be using the name `gatsby-theme-developer`.
-You will likely want to replaced `developer` with your own theme name.
+You will likely want to replace `developer` with your own theme name.

 ```sh
 mkdir gatsby-theme-developer